Di-KaZ/Laureat_of_Discord/README.md

 When the session as started you have to play in dm with the bot, you will see a board with the first letter and the categories.
-To put word in categories you have to put the numer of the categories followes by your word. in the example Animal is the 2nd categories so send "2 Peacock" to the bot will fill the board with Peacock in category Animal.
+To put word in categories you have to put the numer of the categories followes by your word. in the example Animal is the 2nd categories so send ```2 Peacock``` to the bot will fill the board with Peacock in category Animal.

 That's how you play !